deltachat/deltachat-pages/nl/help.md

 - In de instellingen kun je een profielfoto toevoegen.
 Als je een bericht stuurt aan je contactpersonen of ze toevoegt middels hun QR-code, dan krijgen ze je profielfoto te zien.

-- Contactpersonen die geen Delta Chat gebruiken kunnen je profielfoto niet zien (maar ze kunnen Delta Chat natuurlijk wél gaan gebruiken :) )

 - Omwille van je privacy, krijgen anderen je profielfoto pas te zien als je ze een bericht stuurt.

-- Je profielfoto wordt niet naast elk bericht getoond, maar wel frequent genoeg.
-  Je contactpersonen ontvangen hem dan opnieuw, zelfs als ze een nieuw apparaat toevoegen.

-### Can I set a Bio/Signature/Status/Motto with Delta Chat? {#signature}
+### Can I set a Bio/Status with Delta Chat? {#signature}

 Yes,
 you can do so under **Settings → Profile → Bio**.
-Your contacts who use Delta Chat will see it when they view your contact details.
+Once you sent a message to a contact, they will see it when they view your contact details.
-Moreover, it will appear as a classic e-mail signature.

 ### Wat is vastmaken, negeren en archiveren?